 India is home to the world’s 3rd largest number of airports!

 India has the third-largest number of airports in the world, with over 35 airports in operation.
-Many of these airports are small and regional, but the country also has several large, international airports.
+Many airports are small and regional, but the country also has several large international airports.

-The Indira Gandhi International Airport in Delhi is the busiest airport in India, and the third-busiest airport in Asia.
-The country’s rapidly growing economy and population are both key drivers of demand for air travel.
+The Indira Gandhi International Airport in Delhi is the busiest in India and the third-busiest in Asia.
+The country’s rapidly growing economy and population are key drivers of air travel demand.
 India is also home to some of the busiest airports in the world, including Mumbai and Delhi.

 Are you surprised?
 India has the most international airports in the world!

-There are numerous factors that contribute to the ranking of airports worldwide.
-Some of these factors include number of passengers, cargo traffic, and total number of international flights.
+Numerous factors contribute to the ranking of airports worldwide.
+These factors include number of passengers, cargo traffic, and total number of international flights.

 Another important factor is the number of countries that the airport services.
-India has the most international airports in the world with 35 airports that offer international flights.
-This is due to the fact that India is a large country with a population of over 1.3 billion people.
+India has the most international airports in the world, with 35 airports that offer international flights.
+This is because India is a large country with over 1.3 billion people.

 The statement is not surprising because India is a very populous country.
-It has more than 1.3 billion people, so it makes sense that it would have more international airports than any other country in the world.
+It has more than 1.3 billion people, so that it would have more international airports than any other country.

-India’s large population means that there are a lot of people who need to travel, and the country has a lot of international trade and commerce.
+India’s large population means that many people need to travel, and the country has a lot of international trade and commerce.
 India’s large number of international airports helps to support the country’s economy and allows its citizens to travel easily around the world.

-Find out how many airports are in India and where they’re located
+Please find out how many airports are in India and where they’re located.

-There are 35 international airports in India, located in various regions of the country.
-The largest and most well-known airport is Indira Gandhi International Airport in Delhi, which sees millions of passengers every year.
+There are 35 international airports in India, located in various country regions.
+Indira Gandhi International Airport in Delhi is the largest and most well-known airport, which sees millions of passengers annually.

 Other major airports include Mumbai’s Chhatrapati Shivaji International Airport, Bangalore’s Kempegowda International Airport, and Chennai’s Chennai International Airport.